Capital allowances allow for a measure of financial relief to businesses in

 HMRC may be involved early to avoid time-consuming and costly readjustments later.
 The Valuation Office Agency may also be brought in.
 Here, the good relations of the consultancy with the authorities becomes pivotal.

-The total amount of the capital allowances against capital expenditure are assessed, tested and provided to the claimant.
+amount of the capital allowances against capital expenditure are assessed, tested and provided to the claimant.

 Before they are finally submitted to HMRC, claims must be reconciled for purposes of accuracy with the client’s own financial statements.
 Discrepancies may put the claim at risk.